Overview of the EU Toy Safety Directive: What are the requirements?

 2 See Annex II, Part I of Directive 2009/48/EC for more details.

-3 According to Safety Gate: the EU rapid alert system for dangerous non-food products, 195 of the 452 serious risk incidents reported during 2022 in the toy category related to choking, 45 to injuries, 25 to suffocation, and 12 to strangulation.
+3 According to Safety Gate: the EU rapid alert system for dangerous non-food products, 195 of the 452 serious risk incidents reported in 2022 in the toy category related to choking, 45 to injuries, 25 to suffocation, and 12 to strangulation.
 The same product may have been flagged for several risks.

 4 Annex II, Part II of Directive 2009/48/EC